isomerpages/ogp/_about-us/pm/hena.md

   - Pouch
 accomplishments:
   - Grew LetterSG, digitalisation of paper letters, to 127x within 6 months.
-  - Strategised and led a 3-day user centric hackathon on community building (prototypes: ServeSG, SpaceShare, The Grant Scheme of Things).
+  - Strategised and led a 3-day user centric hackathon on community building - ServeSG, SpaceShare, The Grant Scheme of Things.
   - Supported the launch of go.gov.sg version for Cambodia (go.gov.kh)
 quote: ""
 linkedinId: ""